yehia67/documentation/trinity/0.1/how-to-guides/create-deep-link.md

 # Create a deep link

-**Deep links are customizable links that automatically complete the transaction fields in Trinity.
+**Deep links are customizable links that auto-populate the transaction fields in Trinity.
 You can add deep links to your website or ecommerce platform to make IOTA payments quicker and easier for customers.**

-When you click a deep link, Trinity is opened and the parameters of the link are used to complete the transaction fields.
+When you click a deep link, Trinity is opened and the parameters of the link are used to auto-populate the transaction fields.

 You can use these parameters to specify the address, amount, and message fields of a transaction.